A Deterministic Algorithm for Computing the Weight Distribution of Polar Codes: Computing the Weight Enumerating Function of Polar Cosets

-In this Section, we present one of the key results of this paper: a recursive procedure that computes the coset WEF $A^{(i)}_n(\uuu_{i-1},u_i)(X)$ for any $\uuu_{i-1}$ and $u_i$.
-Recently in \cite{polyanskaya2020WDSC}, the authors introduce an algorithm that computes the weight distribution of polar coset $C^{(i)}_n(\uuu_{i-1},u_i)$ with $\uuu_{i-1}=\zero$.
-And how to efficiently compute the weight distribution for $C^{(i)}_n(\uuu_{i-1},u_i)$ with any $\uuu_{i-1}$ remains open.
-In this section, we present a recursive computation procedure that solves this problem.
-This procedure is based on a recursive relation shown in the following proposition. \begin{proposition} For any $m \ge 0$, $n = 2^m$, and $\,0\le i\le n-1$,
+In this section, we present the first key result of this paper: a recursive procedure that computes the weight enumerating function for arbitrary polar cosets.
+Recently, the authors in \cite{niu2019polar} and \cite{polyanskaya2020weight} have introduced their respective algorithms that compute the weight distribution for polar coset $C_n(\bfu_i)$ with $\bfu_i=(0,0,\cdots,0,0)$ and $\bfu_i=(0,0,\cdots,0,1)$.
+However, how to efficiently compute the weight distribution for $C_n(\bfu_i)$ with arbitrary path $\bfu_i$ remains an open problem.
+Here we present a recursive computation procedure with time complexity $O(n^2)$ that solves this problem.